 A fidget is any sort of object that people fiddle with to help them to maintain their focus on something else.
 As described in more detail in the video below, a fidget is a kind of coping mechanism.

 The science is still out on why fidgets work.
 One theory is that fidgets occupy our “floating attention.”
 We all have what is called “floating attention” which is that little bit of attention that is placed away from our principal activity no matter what we are doing.
 For some people, their floating attention isn’t well regulated and gets spread across tons of activities.
 Using a fidget gives that “floating attention” something to focus on which allows you to focus better on the primary items of focus.

 In his article “Here’s The Science Behind The Fidget Spinner Craze,” Bruce Lee of Forbes.com offers five theories about why fidgets work:

 - Fidgets occupy that part of your brain that distracts the rest of your brain with random thoughts (i.e., your floating attention).

 - Bodily movement is part of the thinking and expressing process and fidgets thereby help with that process.

 - Fidgeting serves as a mini-ritual offering the benefits of rituals like familiarity, structure and predictability.

-- Fidgeting may create and emotional attachment to the fidget with can serve as a temporary proxy for an actual attachment to a person.
+- Fidgeting may create an emotional attachment to the fidget which can serve as a temporary proxy for an actual attachment to a person.

 - Fidgeting may be a way of maintaining some physical movement in our increasingly sedentary lifestyles.